-Most of the other water conserving projects are infrastructure replacements, water system loops, interconnections, and maintenance and are estimated to be an average of \$1 million per project.
+To promote water conservation, a total of 35 infrastructure improvement and system upgrade projects categorized as conservation have been proposed at a total cost of \$53.1 million.
+Estimates of the quantity of water that may be conserved have not been provided and the cost of conservation projects varies considerably.
+Larger projects totaling \$31.4 million include system-wide infrastructure and water meter upgrades.
+Other water conserving projects are infrastructure replacements, water system loops, interconnections, meter upgrades or replacements, and maintenance and are estimated to be an average of \$0.68 million per project.
 Schedule of implementation includes ongoing projects and others through 2040.
 Potential funding sources include USDA Rural Development, TRIUMPH, and state appropriations.